-1/8 Licensing (review and acknowledge terms and conditions) 2/8 Language (set required primary unit language)

-3/8 Setup Administrator (create highest level user who later can then create additional users.
+1/7 Language (set required primary unit language) 2/7 Setup Administrator (create highest level user who later can then create additional users.

 Caution: Take note of user/password as Danfoss does not have access to user profiles or passwords.
 Danfoss is not responsible for the management of user passwords.
 If the user/password is forgotten the 'forgot password' workflow will need to be applied).